Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 It takes approximately 12 years of school to become a psychiatrist and become certified by the American Board of Psychiatry and Neurology (ABPN) if you want to work in the US.

-To become a psychiatrist, you’ll need to start with a bachelor’s degree.
-After that, you must take the MCAT and complete an MD or DO program before taking a test to become board certified.
+To become a psychiatrist, you must start with a bachelor’s degree.
+After that, you must take the MCAT and complete an MD or DO program before taking a test to become board certified – let’s take an in-depth look at a psychiatrist’s educational requirements.

 The next step is to sit for the Medical College Admissions Test (MCAT).
 Some medical schools have minimum requirements for MCAT scores.
 Achieving a high score can help you become a more competitive applicant.